ilpropheta/ilpropheta.github.io/index.md

 For most of the day, my C++ has been serving the **Ferrari F1 Racing Team (Scuderia Ferrari)** since 2011.

-Apart from private life, I love spending my spare time on other activities I’m gathering here:
+Apart from private life, I love spending my spare time on some activities:

  - I have shaped [++it, the Italian C++ Community](http://italiancpp.org/), or the C++ landmark in Italy.
 I moderate the online community, I organize events and meetups, etc;